-- Support historic preservation efforts to protect and enhance architecturally and historically valued structures. - Promote the improvement, rehabilitation, or replacement of deteriorating or obsolete residential properties. - Encourage new residential development that provides for the needs of the Village's population. - Undertake public infrastructure improvements within residential areas as required.
+- Promote the improvement, rehabilitation, or replacement of deteriorating or obsolete residential properties. - Encourage new residential development that provides for the needs of the Village's population. - Undertake public infrastructure improvements within residential areas as required.

 Residential Development Types

 The Land Use Plan classifies residential uses into two categories - single-family residential and multi-family residential.
 Within these two categories, standalone residential development can include single-family detached homes, single-family attached (townhomes and row homes), and multi-family (condominiums and apartments).
 In addition to standalone residential development, housing can be provided as part of a mixed-use development, where multi-family units are located on the upper floors above ground floor commercial uses.